Skip to main content

 Fundamentals

 Yet, your body is a deeply interconnected system, and introducing external hormones sends ripples through other critical pathways.
-One of the most significant of these is adrenal steroidogenesis, the process by which your produce essential hormones.
+One of the most significant of these is adrenal steroidogenesis, the process by which your adrenal glands produce essential hormones.
 Understanding this connection is the first step toward reclaiming your vitality in a way that is both sustainable and comprehensive.

 Your adrenal glands, small but powerful organs sitting atop your kidneys, are your body’s stress-response and energy-regulation centers.
 They produce a cascade of hormones, including cortisol, DHEA, and pregnenolone, which are all synthesized from the same precursor molecule, cholesterol.